cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 In order to create a guided school tour you must use:
 * calendarType `permanent`
-* an existing identifier of a location in UiTdatabank
+* an existing identifier of a place in UiTdatabank

 ### Bookable events